 - Joints that are strangely bent (contractures)

 - Problems breathing (which can be life threatening)

 - Stomach aches

-If your child has a skin rash or muscle weakness, make an appointment with her pediatrician.
+If your child has a skin rash or muscle weakness, make an appointment with their pediatrician.
 Early diagnosis of JDM is important to prevent permanent muscle damage.

-Your child's doctor will ask questions about her symptoms and medical history.
+Your child's doctor will ask questions about their symptoms and medical history.
 Certain tests can help diagnose JDM or rule out other conditions.
 They include:

 - Blood tests to check for proteins linked to inflammation or things called autoantibodies that are related to JDM.